 We are dedicated to ensuring that our provision is of a very high standard and meets the needs and interests of our children.
 We ask that those who think the curriculum is not interesting let us know why, so that we can review and further improve.

-We asked children if they felt safe and happy.
+We asked children if they felt safe, happy and not worried about bullies.

-We used our secret ballot boxes to ask children if they felt safe and happy.
+We used our secret ballot boxes to ask children if they felt safe, happy and not worries about bullies.
 There were 348 counters in our boxes.

 - 94.54% (329 votes) said they felt safe and happy